mihai-dinu/bitbucket-server.el/README.md

 When running a command for the first time, you will be prompted to add the Bitbucket Server URL (e.g. https://mybitbucket.com).
 This is stored in the `bitbucket-server-url` variable, but it will be cleared once you exit Emacs.
-To avaid being prompted every time, set the variable in your `init.el` file.
+To avoid being prompted every time, set the variable in your `init.el` file.

 ```emacs-lisp
 (setq bitbucket-server-url "https://mybitbucket.com")